helium/HIP/0037-omni-protocol-poc.md

 ### Phone Farming

-This exploit involves malicious actors setting up a farm of 5G hotspots and many cheap (potentially used) real phones with valid IMEIs and properly onboarded eSIM Apps in proximity to each other.
+This exploit involves malicious actors setting up a farm of 5G Hotspots and many cheap (potentially used) real phones with valid IMEIs and properly onboarded eSIM Apps in proximity to each other.
 The goal of the malicious actor is to emulate a highly popular data offload location and collect unfairly large PoC rewards, whereas in reality the entire setup is located in their basement.